- Program Details

 6. The path of descent is the path of transformation.
 Darkness, failure, relapse, death, and woundedness are our primary teachers, rather than ideas or doctrines (PROCESS).

-7. Reality is paradoxical and complementary.
-Non-dual thinking is the highest level of consciousness.
+7. Non-duality is the highest level of consciousness.
 Divine union, not private perfection, is the goal of all religion (GOAL).

 Core elements of the Christian contemplative wisdom lineage are also explored in Richard’s 2015 Daily Meditations.